Understanding Guides, Grids, and Rulers in Adobe Photoshop with Practical Use Cases

 About Esther Nariyoshi

-Hi, I am an illustrator who loves exploring both traditional and digital mediums.
+Hi, I am an illustrator and digital brush creator who loves exploring all mediums.
 I've had the joy of collaborating with some wonderful folks, like Cloud9 Fabrics, and MSU Broad Art Museum, and sharing some tidbits of my creative process through UPPERCASE Magazine.
-My heart finds joy in food and nature illustrations, and occasionally, I share my creative process on my YouTube Channel.
-If you love art or need inspiration, join me on Skillshare or YouTube tutorials.
+My heart finds joy in food and nature illustrations, and I share my creative process on my YouTube Channel and teach well-designed illustration classes on Skillshare.

 Skip hours of sifting through generalized tutorials, and enjoy a personalized learning session with a laser focus.
 In a 1-on-1 session, you will receive personalized instruction on how to elevate your digital illustration to the next level based on your own artistic style and preference using Procreate, Adobe Illustrator, and Photoshop, as well as your paper sketchbook.